Episode Transcript

 say the Minnesota goodbye because she sends out all of

-our stickers and she just gave us all a little present.
+our stickers, and she just gave us all a little present.

 Speaker 1 (00:22):

-And here's one called the fucking pigeon common name rock pigeon.
+here's one called the fucking pigeon common name rock pigeon.

 And then it's just like it's a parody of like

-here's the doofest hummingbird, and it's.
+here's the duofest hummingbird, and.

 Speaker 2 (00:40):

-What they're actually called.
+It's what they're actually called.

 Speaker 1 (00:42):